psau-edu-sa/se3131-practical-project-talal-albraik-saleh-alyouni/README.txt

+About the project:
+The project is to design a Petri-net for a real world traffic-light system.

+The goal of this project:
+improve skills in designing Petri-net models.

-The Petri-net is made by the students of Prince Sattam Bin Abdulaziz University
+made by the students of Prince Sattam Bin Abdulaziz University
 - Talal Albraik
 - Saleh Alyouni